Statistics API

 Labels

 The most frequent labels added to chats.
-Returns top 5 labels by default, use limit parameter to request more data.
+Returns top 5 labels by default.
+Use the limit parameter to request more data.

 Required parameters